steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-Instruments.md

 * Except for the topmost and the last element in the Program Tree, the program structure can be set up as needed for your instrument.
 * Inside the "Instrument" element, you are free to add any element you want.
 * You must set up a macro page that provides access to the important parameters.
 The macro page must be attached to the topmost element.
-*The "Instrument-Bus" is already part of HALion Sonic program structure.
+* The "Instrument-Bus" is already part of the HALion Sonic program structure.
 You can assign up to four insert effects to it.

 ## HALion Sonic Program Structure